Alexander Dobrindt: Political career

 Dobrindt joined the Junge Union (Junior party of the C.S.U.) in 1986 and 4 years later the Christian Social Union of Bavaria.

 He has been a member of the German National Parliament (Bundestag) since the 2002 federal elections when he won the direct mandate in the Parliamentary Constituency of Weilheim with 59.4 percent of the votes.
 Since 2009, he serves as the district-chairman of the CSU in Weilheim-Schongau.

 In parliament, Dobrindt served as a member of the Committee on Economic Affairs and Technology between 2005 and 2009.
 In the negotiations to form a coalition government following the 2013 elections, he was part of the 15-member leadership circle chaired by Merkel, Seehofer and Sigmar Gabriel.

 In his capacity as minister, Dobrindt introduced a controversial road toll which forces foreign car drivers to pay up to 130 euros a year for using Germany's Autobahn motorways; the toll was a pet project of his CSU party.
 He was also in charge of drafting the government's plan to spend almost 270 billion euros (£226.48 billion) to repair and build new roads, railway lines and waterways between 2017 and 2030.

 From late 2016, Dobrindt was a member of the German government's cabinet committee on Brexit at which ministers discuss organizational and structural issues related to the United Kingdom's departure from the European Union.

 Following the 2017 elections, Dobrindt succeeded Gerda Hasselfeldt as head of the Bundestag group of CSU parliamentarians within the joint CDU/CSU group led by Friedrich Merz.

-Minister for the Interior (2025–present)
+Minister for the Interior (since 2025)

-On May 6, 2025, Dobrindt was sworn in as Federal Interior Minister alongside the Merz cabinet.
+On 6 May 2025, Dobrindt was sworn in as Federal Interior Minister alongside the Merz cabinet.
 The following day, he ordered the pushback of illegal immigrants at the German border.
-On May 13, Dobrindt announced a ban on the far-right "Kingdom of Germany" (German: "Königreich Deutschland e.V.") association, which had been stockpiling weapons and had been acting increasingly hostile towards Germany's democratic system.
+On 13 May, Dobrindt announced a ban on the far-right "Kingdom of Germany" (German: "Königreich Deutschland e.V.") association, which had been stockpiling weapons and had been acting increasingly hostile towards Germany's democratic system.
 Three members of the association were arrested, among them was its founder, Peter Fitzek.
-On his visit to Israel and the city of Bat Yam, reviewing the site's where Iranian missiles struck he was quoted saying: "There is no justification for attacks on a civilian population, as occurred here."
+On his visit to Israel and the city of Bat Yam, reviewing the sites where Iranian missiles struck he was quoted saying: "There is no justification for attacks on a civilian population, as occurred here."

+In August 2025, Dobrindt and the Federal Ministry of the Interior opposed proposals by several German mayors seeking federal support to admit and provide medical treatment for traumatized or seriously ill children from the Gaza Strip.